Chris Pratt Dishes On Wedding Plans With Fiance Katherine Schwarzenegger

 Katherine Schwarzenegger – who is daughter to the famous Terminator star Arnold Schwarzenegger – immediately said yes and the two announced their engagement on Instagram with a sweet post that celebrated their love.

-The actor went all out when he proposed to his fiancé and prepared a romantic speech to declare his love for her.
+The actor went all out when he proposed to his fiancée and prepared a romantic speech to declare his love for her.
 Katherine was later photographed wearing a stunning engagement ring — a romantic oval diamond on a thin simple band, estimated to cost up to $550,000, according to People magazine.

 The whirlwind romance between Chris and Katherine has been followed by the media ever since the two were first spotted on a date last summer.
 Earlier this week, the lovebirds were photographed in London, where they stepped out for a very elegant date night at Soho House Member’s Club, per the Evening Standard.